oasis-tcs/openc2-transf-mqtt/README.md

 ### Branching Strategy

-This repository is organized with three branches:
+This repository is organized with two fundamental branches:

  * The *_Working_* branch contains work product material that is actively being developed, and